joamag/boytacean/frontends/libretro/README.md

 Set the env variable `ARM64_TOOLCHAIN` to the path of the toolchain directory.

-Create a toolchain synbolic link using the following command in Unix:
+Create a toolchain symbolic link using the following command in Unix:

 ```bash
 ln -s $ARM64_TOOLCHAIN aarch64-linux-gnu